SHRMu/LLM-from-Scratch/chapters/10_glossary/README.md

 ## C

+- **Chroma DB:** An open-source vector database designed for storing, managing, and retrieving vector embeddings, which are numerical representations of data like text, images, and audio.
 - **Context Window:** The maximum number of tokens a model can consider at once when processing a sequence.

 ## D